nuxodin/ie11CustomProperties/README.md

 https://rawcdn.githack.com/nuxodin/ie11CustomProperties/49e4bc55408c81386cb2e627fe65cfa153b77bea/test.html?v4

 ## help needed!
-Please test and report bugs / future requests
+Please test and report bugs
+And add a ⭐️ or tweet about if you like it.